 - a.
 The IMC must inquire into each record and determine if action is necessary. - b.
-The IMC must indicate on each record screen when he or she is finished with a particular transaction.
+The IMC must indicate on each record screen when he is finished with a particular transaction.
 The item will then be deleted from the work list during nightly processing.

-C. When IV-D reports the caretaker has failed to cooperate:
+C. When IV-D Reports the Caretaker Failed to Cooperate